-The Company tests goodwill for impairment at the reporting unit level (operating segment) on an annual basis as of October 1, and between annual tests when an event occurs or circumstances change that could indicate that the asset might be impaired.
-The impairment test consists of a comparison of the fair value of goodwill with its carrying value.
-Application of a goodwill impairment test requires significant management judgment, including the identification of reporting units, assigning assets and liabilities to reporting units, assigning goodwill to reporting units, and determining the fair value of each reporting units.
+The Company tests goodwill for impairment at the reporting unit level on an annual basis as of October 1, and between annual tests when an event occurs or circumstances change that could indicate that the asset might be impaired.
+Commencing in September 2011, in accordance with the FASB revised guidance on "Testing of Goodwill for Impairment," a company first has the option to assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If the company decides, as a result of its qualitative assessment, that it is more-likely-than- not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
+Otherwise, no further testing is required.
+The quantitative impairment test consists of a comparison of the fair value of goodwill with its carrying value.
+Application of a goodwill impairment test requires significant management judgment, including the identification of reporting units, assigning assets and liabilities to reporting units, assigning goodwill to reporting units, and determining the fair value of each reporting unit.
 The judgment in estimating the fair value of reporting units includes estimating future cash flows, determining appropriate discount rates and making other assumptions.
 Changes in these estimates and assumptions could materially affect the determination of fair value for each reporting unit.